JunaidZA/WebForum/README.md

 dotnet run
 ```

-The API will be available at:
+The API will be available at one of the following:
 - **HTTP**: `http://localhost:5091`
 - **HTTPS**: `https://localhost:7293`